babeheim/docs-test/Customize-Font-Awesome.md

 #### With [Webpack](https://webpack.js.org/)

-Note: *Instructions are different for TypeScript*
+Note: *Instructions are different for TypeScript* (you can see an example [here](https://codesandbox.io/s/fa-list-old-style-ts-k3zhc))

 JavaScript:
 ```js